Black Hole--Entropy Container or Creator: Abstract

 \section{Abstract}

-Do black holes possess entropy or do they create it?
-The dominant assumption i that they possess entropy, and a they evaporate that entropy is emitted and decreases.
-In this paper I use a model of a linear amplifier, in which I argue that the amplifier has not entropy and yet it emits entropy in the process of it operation.
-This model is closely related to behaviour of black holes, resulting in answer the question of that title that black holes do not have entropy, but nevertheless them create and emit entropy with the total entropy emitted being the same as the usual expression proportional to the square of the mas of the black hole.
+Do Black Holes possess entropy or do they create it? \erase{The dominant assumption i that they possess entropy, and a they evaporate that entropy is emitted and decreases.} The dominant assumption in most work on Black Hole entropy is that Black Holes possess entropy (created via some unknown non-linear process within the horizon of the Black Hole) and as they evaporate, that entropy is slowly emitted and the Black Hole's entropy slowly decreases.
+This is the ``lump of coal" model.
+In this paper I present a model of a linear amplifier, in which I argue that the amplifier has no entropy and yet it emits entropy in the process of its operation.
+This entropy is "entanglement entropy".
+This model is closely related to behaviour of Black Holes, resulting, in answer to the question raised in the title, in the answer that Black Holes do not have entropy, but nevertheless create and emit entropy.
+The total entropy emitted during the lifetime of the Black Hole is the same as the usual expression proportional to 1/4 the area of the horizon of the Black Hole.